skay97/Giftastic/README.md

 # Giftastic
-An app that displays gifs of a users liking
+An app that displays gifs of a user’s liking.
+You can also click the gif to view its animation!
+Link:

+## Screenshots: